 Seattle has no shortage of restaurants offering the freshest, localest (I’m making this a word for today) products that nature has to provide.
 Which is really the coolest thing and I endorse it 500 billion percent.
 The problem with it however, is that it makes choosing a restaurant to eat at extremely, almost impossibly difficult.
 Where do you go?
 All of the menus are just so enticing.
-And when you are only in the city for one or two days, you want to make each and every meal count.
+And when you are only in the city for one or two days, staying in EVEN Hotel Seattle or another hotel of your choosing, you want to make each and every meal count.
 You don’t want any place to be a dud.

 So how exactly did I decide on Re:public restaurant?
 Well the whole process was a bit of a fluke.
 I picked up the restaurant guide at our hotel and it was the first page I flipped to.
 I did go through the rest of the pamphlet and cross-checked everything with the according online menu.
 At the end of it all I came full circle back to Re:public.
 Perhaps it was meant to be.